11 Ideas That Will Help You Turn Your Space Into the Ultimate Chef's Kitchen

 If you're thinking about remodeling your home, you're probably going to start with the kitchen, and if you like to cook, you might want to consider upgrading your space into a chef's kitchen.
-As it turns out, the kitchen is the one room in the house most homeowners choose to rework.
+And you wouldn't be alone: As it turns out, this is the one room most homeowners choose to rework.
 According to a study on home improvement expenditures conducted by the Joint Center for Housing Studies of Harvard University, kitchen remodels outranked bath remodels, room additions, and common exterior additions such as decks and patios.

 There are a number of reasons why it makes sense to upgrade this space.
 First and foremost, the kitchen is the most-used room in your home, so adapting it to better accommodate your needs makes your daily routine so much easier.
 Appliances also face more wear-and-tear from frequent use, presenting an opportunity to upgrade when it's time to make necessary replacements.
 Above all, the main argument for remodeling your kitchen is to increase the value of your home.
 The return on investment for this space falls between 59 to 81 percent depending on your market and the degree of your remodel.
 In general, you'll enjoy the highest ROI if you make changes that improve and enhance functionality.

-One of the most common appliance upgrades is an oven with all the bells and whistles you'd find in a chef's kitchen, like the Bluestar oven used in this kitchen by KitchenLab Interiors.
-Its features include high-heat burners that go up to 25,000 BTUs, a 130-degree simmer burner, and a pro grade 1850-degree infrared broiler.
+One of the most common appliance upgrades is an oven with all the bells and whistles you'd find in a chef's kitchen.
+Look for features like high-heat, simmer burners, and infrared broilers.

 Expanded Sink Space

-Boffi's APR 60 kitchen features recessed counter space around the sink that perfectly fits a custom drain and cutting board.
-It's a design feature that's appreciated when it comes to prep work, washing fruits and vegetables, and hand-washing delicate glassware.
+This design feature is appreciated when it comes to prep work, washing fruits and vegetables, and hand-washing delicate glassware.

-If you prefer in-wall units, a speed oven (like the one incorporated in this design by Studio Dearborn) is an add-on that appeals to busy households.
+If you prefer in-wall units, a speed oven is an add-on that appeals to busy households.
 Smaller than a traditional oven, this appliance combines convection and microwave elements to cook virtually anything faster.

 Designer Range Hoods

 Hoods have become a must-have in the kitchen, but now you can say goodbye to noisy, bulky models and hello to something much more streamlined and efficient.
-What's more, the high-tech generation of hoods look as good as they perform, as evidenced this angled black glass wall hood by Faber.
-The sleek design features a perimetric suction system that's powerful, yet quieter than traditional hoods, along with an LED digital display with touch controls, and two grease filters to keep your kitchen spotless.
+What's more, the high-tech generation of hoods look as good as they perform.
+Today's iterations have sleek designs, impactful, yet silent suction systems, LED digital displays with touch controls, and grease filters.

 A "Chef's Table"

-This kitchen by Studio Dearborn translates the experience of sitting at a chef's table to your home.
-The roomy island features a built-in range and seating for up to six.
+Translate the experience of sitting at a chef's table to your home.
+A roomy island with a built-in range and seating for your family is a next-level addition to your kitchen.

 Built-In Trash Chutes

 Save the step of transferring scraps from the counter to the garbage with a built-in trash chute.
-It's even more convenient with a butcher block counter, as seen in this kitchen by KitchenLab Interiors.
+It's even more convenient with a butcher block counter.

-See exactly what you have on-hand at a glance with a glass-front refrigerator, like in this kitchen by Studio Dearborn.
+See exactly what you have on-hand at a glance with a glass-front refrigerator.

 Expand your storage options for drinks with a refrigerated beverage drawer.
-Case Designs placed this drawer in the kitchen island, where it would be easily accessible when entertaining.
+Many options can be integrated into your kitchen island, where it would be easily accessible when entertaining.

 Another sought-after pro feature is the prep sink.
-This kitchen by Rill Architects shows the usual placement of a prep sink: in the corner of an island to maximize counter space.
+As for its usual placement?
+In the corner of an island to maximize counter space.